 Find the centre of your room.

-- Use a yellow pencil crayon and level and draw the all the vertical lines.
+3 – Use a yellow pencil crayon and level and draw the all the vertical straight lines.

-- Start taping.
+4 – Start taping.
 Your middle stripe should be 7″ wide without the tape.
 You can paint the entire stripe.
 Every other stripe should be a full 7″ from each inside edge of the tape.
 That means the 2 adjacent stripes will be <7″.
 We will fix those later.
+If this is confusing, reference this image below.
+(I will reference Column A and B later too)

 Step 3: How to determine the height of each stripe

-- See if there are any vertical markers in the room.
-Int his room, the top of the window aligned with the top of the doors 7ft.
+- See if there are any vertical markers in the room like the top of a door of window frame that you can align the top of the rainbow to.
+In this room, the top of the window aligned with the top of the doors 7ft.
 To carry consistency through the room, I used that as my tallest stripe.
-Each strip was 3″ shorter from that
+Each strip was 2″ shorter from that

 Step 4: How to paint a rainbow wall mural